coding-by-feng/kiwi-ui/README.md

-# Kiwi Dictionary Tutorial
+# Kason Tools Tutorial
-> Before using [Kiwi Dictionary](http://www.kiwidict.com ""), you must first download either the UC Browser or Google Chrome for mobile.
+> Before using [Kason Tools](http://www.kiwidict.com ""), you must first download either the UC Browser or Google Chrome for mobile.

 ## Quick Word Lookup
 ### Using Shortcut on iOS